KellenSmith/TaskMaster/README.md

 - ~~A year wheel for admins showing planning times and current and upcoming events~~
 - ~~Ability to translate texts and labels for menu, event descriptions etc.~~
 - ~~Mobile friendly layout~~
-- Upload images for events/products/texts
+- ~~Upload images for events/products/texts~~
+- Add approval for events posted by non-admins
 - Add instructions for eventHosts on how to set up and manage their events or require admins to approve events before publishing
 - Buttons to message the assignee and reviewer of a task
 - Event tags (munch/playparty/section etc...)